-Master of Fine Arts in Visual Arts (Painting or Illustration)
+Master of Fine Arts in Visual Arts (Painting, Illustration, or Interdisciplinary)

 |Fax: (203) 837-8945|

-Students accepted into the MFA program at WCSU select a concentration in painting or illustration.
-Graduate work emcompasses a broad range of materials and ideas, not limited to singular viewpoints.
-Students are encouraged to explore and expand the scope of thier work within their concentration.
-Recent MFA theses have included combined-media paitings, multi-demensional works on paper, as well as authored-illustrated books.
+Students accepted into the M.F.A. program at WCSU select a concentration in painting, illustration, or interdisciplinary visual art.
+Students are encouraged to explore and expand the scope of their work within their concentration.

 The core of the program is the student’s individual progress in the studio, leading to a professional level of mastery.
-The program is built on a series of individual applied studio courses of escalating intensity, interspersed with regular, individual and group critiques with faculty mentors.
-Each student presents a capstone project, which may include both exhibition and publication, as a final step prior to receiving the M.F.A. degree.
+The program is built on a series of individual applied studio courses of escalating intensity, interspersed with regular individual and group critiques with resident faculty and visiting artists.
+Each student presents a capstone thesis, which may include both exhibition and publication, as a final step prior to receiving the M.F.A. degree.

-A highly successful Visiting Artist Lecture Series brings many artists of national and international reputation to WCSU.
-Each semester, they present lectures to the university community.
-Additionally they give critiques to the MFA students, providing a diversity of ideas that enhance the educational experience.
+The Visiting Artist Lecture Series brings many artists of national and international reputation to WCSU.
+Presenting lectures to the university community, they additionally give critiques to the M.F.A. students, providing a diversity of ideas that expand the educational experience.
 The proximity of WCSU to the galleries and museums of New York City further enhances the program of study.

-A one-semester internship is required for each student, offering invaluable hands-on experience.
-Graduate Teaching Assistantships are available at WCSU, and internships with professional artists and museums (e.g., Aldrich Contemporary Art Museum in Ridgefield, CT) have been established.
+A one-semester required internship offers invaluable hands-on experience.
+Graduate teaching assistantships are available at WCSU, and internships with professional artists and museums (e.g., Aldrich Contemporary Art Museum in Ridgefield, CT) have been established.

-Graduates of the M.F.A. in Visual Arts at WCSU have become successful art educators, practicing visual artists, published illustrators, gallery curators, and entrepeneurs.
-WCSU graduates have been selected for juried exhibitions at numerous New York City galleries, including Prince Street Gallery, Bowery Gallery, and First Street Gallery, as well as regional galleries including the Warwick Museum of Art (Rhode Island), Westport Arts Center (Westport, CT), and Nash Gallery (Easthampton, MA).
+Graduates of the M.F.A. in Visual Arts at WCSU have become successful art educators, practicing artists, published illustrators, gallery curators, and entrepreneurs.
+WCSU graduates have been selected for juried exhibitions at numerous New York City galleries, including Prince Street Gallery, Bowery Gallery, and First Street Gallery, as well as many regional galleries.

 Because of the nature of the program, full-time attendance is mandatory.

-M.F.A. degrees are available in painting or illustration.
+M.F.A. degrees are available in painting, illustration or interdisciplinary visual art.